mnestorov/smarty-woocommerce-checkout-progress-bar/README.md

     - Explore more at [nestorov.dev](https://github.com/mnestorov)
 - **Plugin URI:** https://github.com/mnestorov/smarty-woocommerce-checkout-progress-bar

-## Support The Project

-Your support is greatly appreciated and will help ensure all of the projects continued development and improvement.
-Thank you for being a part of the community!
-You can send me money on Revolut by following this link: https://revolut.me/mnestorovv

 ## Overview

 The Checkout Progress Bar for WooCommerce enhances your checkout page with a visually appealing and fully customizable progress bar.
 It shows customers their journey toward achieving rewards, such as free shipping or a free gift, encouraging them to increase their cart value.